 Fuel-powered lanterns tend to be more expensive than battery-powered lanterns; these products usually retail for over $50.
 It's important to factor in the cost of fuel when budgeting for a fuel-powered lantern.

-During the course of our research, we found lanterns that cost less than $10 and more than $200.
+Most lanterns less than $10 and more than $200.
 Lanterns with a longer runtime, waterproofing, and shock-proofing will have higher price tags.
 Larger lanterns also tend to cost more.

 Handled correctly, a lantern is a perfectly safe lighting option for camping and other outdoor activities.
 Keep these safety tips in mind when using a lantern: